 - There is a highly effective team ethos within the playgroup and a culture of collegiality at all levels.
-The leader is a reflective practitioner and an excellent role model; she is supported very well by her assistant in all areas of the life and work of the playgroup.
-A start has been made to self-evaluation and there is evidence of the impact that this has had on various aspects of the playgroup's provision.
-The staff have identified the need to develop a strategic approach to self-evaluation based on a robust system of evidence gathering and consultation. - There are very effective links with the parents and they are kept informed about their child's progress and the life and work of the playgroup through regular meetings; an informative settling-in programme; an informative and up-to-date notice board; and, monthly newsletters. - The early years specialist from the Early Years Organisation has made a very good contribution to the overall development of the provision in this playgroup. - On the basis of the evidence available at the time of the inspection, the playgroup has comprehensive arrangements in place for safeguarding children.
+The leader is a reflective practitioner and an excellent role model; she is supported very well by her staff in all areas of the life and work of the playgroup.
+There is a culture self-evaluation, which is supported effectively by photographic evidence, and there is evidence of the impact that this has had on various aspects of the playgroup's provision.
+The leader has identified the scope to enhance further the process of development planning and in particular the action planning process. - There are very effective links with the parents and they are kept informed about their child's progress and the life and work of the playgroup through: regular meetings; informative monthly newsletters; parental workshops; and, through their involvement in a range of fundraising events. - The early years' specialist from the Early Years Organisation has made a very good contribution to the overall development of the provision in this playgroup. - On the basis of the evidence available at the time of the inspection, the playgroup has comprehensive arrangements in place for safeguarding children.
 These arrangements reflect the guidance issued by the relevant Departments.